dgonzal/cmssw/FastSimulation/HadShower/README.md

 # Introduction

-The package FastSimulation/HadShower contains a fast model for hadronic showers int the CMS calorimeter system.
+The package FastSimulation/HadShower contains a fast model for hadronic showers int the CMS calorimeter system, loosely based on [1].
+This package is a re-implementation of the class ​HDShower in the package /FastSimulation/ShowerDevelopment

 # Installation